SmartPack/SmartPack-Kernel-Manager/README.md

 # SmartPack-Kernel Manager

 ## SmartPack-Kernel Manager is a modified version of official Kernel Adiutor, which is originally developed by Willi Ye aka Grarak.
 All the credits goes to the original developer.
-If you like his work, please consider to donate to him by clicking the PayPal button next to this test.

 ## Download
 ### !
 [Download latest build](https://github.com/SmartPack/SmartPack-Kernel-Manager/releases/latest) !
 [All builds](https://github.com/SmartPack/SmartPack-Kernel-Manager/releases) !